nicolashoeller/nicolashoeller/README.md

 Student at a technical college
 ------------------------------

 I program in my free time and am very interested in IT security.
-I am currently programming in C, Bash and assembly MIPS at my school
+I'm currently programming in C, C++ and Java at my school

 * 🌍  I'm based in Val Gardena
-* 🧠  I'm learning C, bash, assembly MIPS, Kotlin and Arduino
+* 🧠  I'm learning C, C++ and Java

 ### Skills